MANUALS:

 Before the appropriate expression evaluator's functions are used, the analysis result file must be connected with the pre-defined file variable anoutfile and the initoutput command must be executed.

-There is a set of file interpreter's functions that read whole fields
+There is a set of file interpreter's functions that read

-from analysis result files and store them in field variables.
-These functions
+whole fields from analysis result files and store them in

-can be used when a lot of individual field components are involved in calculation
+individual field components are involved in calculation of the

-in such cases be quicker than using expression evaluator's functions that
+these variables can in such cases be quicker than using

-parameters, is often obtained by elastic deformation of a reference mesh.
+optimisation (shape) parameters, is often obtained by elastic

-The initial mesh at specific parameters is obtained by adding displacements
+parameters is obtained by adding displacements from the

-from the elastic analysis to the reference mesh.
+elastic analysis to the reference mesh.